dashjoin/json-schema-form/README.md

 }
 ```

+* choices: string array that allows defining the choices statically
 * choicesUrl: defines the REST service URL
 * choicesVerb: defines the HTTP verb to use for the REST service URL, default is POST
 * choicesUrlArgs: defines the REST service parameter.
 The convention is to have a single parameter.
 Multiple fields need to be wrapped into a single object